Claim Back All Monthly Account Fees

 The main reason why Packaged Bank Account charges are being looked at in depth by the Financial Conduct Authority (FCA) (and which we have seen a growing number of claims in relation to the mis-selling of the Packaged Bank Account charges) is that there are a lot of grey areas in relation to how the Banks promoted these particular accounts.
 The FCA have suggested that, rather than actually promote and offer the account to individuals who would benefit from the various benefits of the facilities, they have been sold to anyone who has an account with the Bank.
 This is borne out of the fact that at present there are 11 million Packaged Bank Account facilities throughout the Country and, over recent years, this number has certainly doubled when bearing in mind all the accounts that have been closed.

-The mis-selling takes place in relation to Packaged Bank Account charges when the Bank sells and promotes the product in such a way that it does not comply with the rules and regulations laid down by the financial institutions regulator (in this case the FCA).
+The mis-selling takes place in relation to bank account charges when the Bank sells and promotes the product in such a way that it does not comply with the rules and regulations laid down by the financial institutions regulator (in this case the FCA).
 The benefits of the particular Packaged Bank Account have not been strong enough to justify the way that the Banks have sold the particular product and the way that the Banks have promoted the facility, by not offering a free account.
 This meant that individuals were not given a choice (which they should have had) over whether to take the facility or not.

 The Packaged Bank Account facility itself charges a monthly fee which can range from anywhere between £10 and £30 per month.
 As stated above, it can reflect a variety of so-called benefits ranging from cheaper “away days” through to mobile phone cover (of course, this cover is in place only as long as you register the phone with the prescribed data centre contained in the small print of the facility) or cheaper rate loans are offered to clients who have accounts where for which they pay each month.
 However, the accounts are normally only provided to people with a certain degree of income.
 These cheaper rate facilities are also available to anybody, providing they have this income.
 Therefore, again the facility itself is unnecessary.